mob_image

 Do I need to submit my full project folder, or just the report?

 I’m not confident explaining my backend logic or system workflow.
-Can you help with that section?s
+Can you help with that section?

 How long does it take to edit a programming-based report?